EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

 # GitLab Merge Requests lists enhancer

-Enhance lists of projects Merge Requests on any instance of Gitlab and GitLab.com.
+A web-browser extension that enhance all Merge Requests lists on any instance of Gitlab and GitLab.com.

 > TODO Screenshot